 The location and physical conditions in which the service is carried out

 Technicians work in a wide range of physical locations: indoors, outdoors, underground, on top of power turbines, and everywhere in between.
-The physical surroundings and/or conditions will have a logistical impact on the decision.
+Their physical surroundings and/or conditions will have a significant impact on the decision.

-The cost and value of launching an AR solution within field services varies widely, depending on the size of the organization’s technician workforce and the type of service being carried out.
-Determining how often your technicians would use the technology and how much time, effort and money it would save every time they do is an important analysis to run prior to making the decision.
+The cost and value of launching an AR solution within field service varies widely, depending on the size of the organization’s technician workforce and the type of service being carried out.
+Determining how often your technicians will use the technology and how much time, effort and money it will save every time they do is an important analysis to run prior to making the decision.

-As with any business, the cost must justify the value of the innovation.
+As with any business, the cost must justify the value of the solution.

-If you need completely hands-free operation.
-If the technician requires both hands for safety purposes, such as for climbing, or if gloves will be worn in the field and swiping on a screen-based device is not a possibility, Smart Glasses have a clear advantage.
+- If you need completely hands-free operation.
+If the technician requires both hands for safety purposes, such as for climbing, or if gloves will be worn in the field and swiping a screen is not a possibility, augmented reality smart glasses have a clear advantage.

-For highly complex service work.
-In scenarios of long sequences of actions, such as the one implemented by Boeing for assembling wire harnesses for commercial aircraft, Smart Glasse have the advantage as you can keep your eyes on the device and instructions at all times.
+- For highly complex service work.
+In scenarios involving long sequences of actions, such as the one implemented by Boeing for assembling wire harnesses for commercial aircraft, smart glasses have the advantage since the technician can keep their eyes on the device and instructions at all times.
 This ability has been proven to drive 15% improvements in the time it takes to perform a long sequence of actions on a piece of machinery.

-If the field service is in a fixed location.
-In factory settings, or in other facilities where technicians have full control over the environment, Smart Glasses have the logistical services they require to keep them running.
-These include continuous network connectivity with a high levels of bandwidth, controlled lighting, and a safe location to store the devices when not in use.
+- If service is provided in a fixed location.
+In factory settings, or in other facilities offering full control over the environment, technicians using smart glasses can rely on continuous network connectivity with high levels of bandwidth, controlled lighting, and a safe location to store the devices when not in use.

-If 3D AR is required.
-Smart Glasses offer a 3D AR experience, and in most cases, present a more accurate overlay which is important in situations where high accuracy is required.
+- If 3D AR is required.
+Another benefit of smart glasses is the 3D AR experience they offer; in most cases they present a more accurate overlay which is important in situations where total precision is required.

-If less (equipment) is more.
-When technicians are dispatched, they are often carrying a host of tools and spare parts, as well as their standard-issue mobile phone.
-Smart Glasses are often cumbersome and represent yet another piece – or several pieces – of equipment that must be packed in the technician’s toolkit.
-Deploying AR functionality to the technician’s phone is simple and fast.
+- If less (equipment) is more.
+When technicians are dispatched, they are often carrying numerous tools and spare parts, as well as their regular mobile phone.
+Smart glasses are often fragile and represent yet another piece – or several pieces – of equipment that must be packed in the technician’s toolbox.
+Using AR functionality on the technician’s phone, on the other hand, is simple and fast.

-For shifting logistics.
-In situations where the context is important or when interaction with a customer may be required, mobile devices make it easier for the technician to stay in touch with the physical world around him.
+- In dynamic scenarios.
+In situations where conditions can change rapidly, or when interaction with a customer may be required, mobile devices make it easier for the technician to interact with their environment.

-Smart Glasses can disconnect the technician from reality, by keeping him focused on a very narrow field of view.
-In addition, in hazardous situations, Smart Glasses may create a distraction or even pose a danger.
-Allowing for a wider field of view where the technician can experience both the physical reality and the AR overlay can offer an advantage in quickly solving the problem at hand and ensuring technician safety.
+Smart glasses can disconnect the technician from reality by keeping him focused on a very narrow field of view.
+In addition, in hazardous situations, smart glasses may create a distraction or even pose a danger.
+Allowing a wider field of view where the technician can experience both the physical reality and the AR overlay can offer an advantage in quickly solving the problem at hand and ensuring technician safety.

-For ease of use and quick adoption.
-Everyone knows how to use a smartphone, with tap and swipe practically becoming a second nature.
-However, the use of Smart Glasses is still an evolving skill.
-Some require users to swipe the empty space in front of their face, while others require the users to tap and scratch the handle of the glasses.
-Voice-activated solutions are available in both options and make things easier, yet Mobile Devices are the clear winner in the UI (user interface) category for now.
+- For ease of use and quick adoption.
+Everyone knows how to use a smartphone, with tap and swipe now second nature.
+However, the use of smart glasses is still an acquired skill.
+Some require the technician to swipe the empty space in front of their face, while others require them to tap or scratch the arm of the glasses.
+Voice-activated solutions are available for both options and make things easier, but mobile devices are currently the clear winner in the UI (user interface) stakes.

-If price is a factor.
-Screen-based applications integrate with the technician’s existing mobile devices (phone, tablet, etc.), and is significantly more cost efficient when deploying to a large workforce.
+- If price is a factor.
+Screen-based applications integrate with the technician’s existing mobile device (phone, tablet, etc.), and are significantly more cost-effective when deploying to a large workforce.
 It also makes it easier to deploy as a pilot initiative to a limited number of users, enabling the organization to evaluate its true value before investing in expensive hardware.

-Augmented reality in field services is a radically changing the dynamics of service operations, enabling organizations to boost productivity.
-AR-supporting Smart Glasses and Mobile Devices both provide field technicians with the innovative tools they need to complete their repair and service tasks more quickly and efficiently.
+The implementation of augmented reality in field service is radically changing the dynamics of service operations, enabling organizations to boost productivity and cut costs.
+AR-supporting smart glasses and mobile devices both provide field technicians with the innovative tools they need to complete their repair and service tasks more quickly and efficiently.

-Both are set to play a key role in the maintenance and operation of equipment across industries, and change how field service teams train and operate.
-The type of AR device an organization chooses to implement should be determined based on specific criteria and reflect the very individual needs and requirements of the organization and its technicians.
+Both are set to play a key role in the maintenance and operation of equipment across industries, and change how field service teams train new staff.
+The type of AR device an organization chooses to implement should be determined based on specific criteria and reflect the individual needs and requirements of the organization and its technicians.